aleshaleksey/fansys23/08-spell-list.md

 **Upcast (local)**: Add an extra target for every 1MP die above 1 of cost paid.

 **Global**: Creates a zone with a 100ft radius where all entities can communicate with animals (Cha save on entry negates).
-For every 4MP, the duration increases by 1 week.
+For every 2MP dice above 2, the duration increases by 1 week.

 (-2+6+2)=(4+2)